AJotaEme/branch_protections_gh/README.md

 - Got to [IAM Role Console](https://console.aws.amazon.com/iamv2/home#/roles)
 - Select the IAM Role that is related to your Lambda (it will start with the Lambda Name)
-- Select the Permissions -> Edit Policy -> JSON and you will paste the following code (only update your account number and don't forget the comman)
+- Select the Permissions -> Edit Policy -> JSON and you will paste the following code (only update your account number and don't forget the comma)

 ```json
 ,